 A Beginner’s Guide To Smoking Delta-8 THC In South America12 July, 2021

 The legality of cannabis, CBD, and delta-8 varies from state to state.
 Depending on your location it might either be legal or prescription only.
 In some places, they’re completely banned.
+From Delta 8 THC gummies to Pre-Rolls, the legality remains the same.

 On a global scale, South America has the biggest Cannabis market.
 With approximately $9.8 billion just for the CBD products.
 Many people wonder, with such favorable market stats, why is cannabidiol still prohibited by most countries in South America?